wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/cisco-umbrella.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Cisco Umbrella uses the internet infrastructure to block malicious destinations before a connection is ever established.
+   :description: Cisco Umbrella is a cloud-based Secure Internet Gateway (SIG) platform that provides you with multiple levels of defense against internet-based threats.
 Learn how to configure and monitor it with Wazuh.

 Cisco Umbrella
 ==============

-`Cisco Umbrella <https://umbrella.cisco.com/>`__ is a cloud-based Secure Internet Gateway (SIG) platform that provides you with multiple levels of defense against internet-based threats
+`Cisco Umbrella <https://umbrella.cisco.com/>`__ is a cloud-based Secure Internet Gateway (SIG) platform that provides you with multiple levels of defense against internet-based threats.

 Cisco Umbrella configuration
 ----------------------------